 All of a sudden, on free-writing Fridays, we do just the opposite and ask children to generate ideas and (possibly) see some of these ideas through to publication without proper support and instruction on how to write for themselves.
 No wonder children struggle.
 Because of this, it may look like personal writing time is ineffectual or that the children are losing interest.
 But it’s not the children’s fault!
 Believe me, children want to write.
 And they do want to write their own things.
 They have simply forgotten or have never been shown how to write for themselves, on topics which interest them, and for their own purposes.
 In other words, they haven’t been taught how to be writers.

 What we should conclude if personal writing time becomes a disappointment is that our writing teaching may well need changing.
-It needs to change so that we are teaching children how they can write successfully for themselves.
+It needs to change so that we are teaching children how they can write freely, successfully and for pleasure every day!
 What we shouldn’t do is blame the children for what we perceive as the failure of free-writing Fridays.
 Children need instruction and, most importantly, modelling about how professional or hobbyist writers generate ideas for writing.
 That’s usually the crux of why children struggle and it happens because, during class writing projects, generating ideas is the one writing process that is not routinely taught.
 Instead, we do it for them.

-So how to help children get the most out of personal writing project time?
+So how to help children get the most out of personal writing time?
 Here are some suggestions:

 2 Model idea generation techniques at the beginning of free writing Fridays.